 MBCT is an evidence-based group therapy for preventing depressive relapse and treating mood disorders.
 It reduces depression, anxiety and stress.
 It follows an eight-week of two-and-a-half hour group therapy curriculum that combines the tools of cognitive behavior therapy (CBT) with the practice of mindfulness meditation.

-FriendlyCare is certified to facilitate MBCT after an intensive training co by Centre for Mindfulness Studies Toronto, given to its network of facilitators.
+FriendlyCare is certified to facilitate MBCT after an intensive training by the Centre for Mindfulness Studies Toronto, conducted in the Philippines in 2018.